Hakob Manandyan

-Education
+Early life and education

-Hakob Manandyan was born on November 22, 1873, in Akhaltskha (currant Georgia).
-He was the first child of his parents, Hamazasp and Anna Manandyan, and had a younger sister, Astghik, and a brother, Arsen.
-Hamazasp Manandyan was the Head of Forest Management and belonged to the noble class.
+Hamazasp Manandyan was born on 22 November 1873 in Akhaltsikhe, in what is now Georgia.
+He was the eldest of three children; his two younger siblings were his sister Astghik and his brother Arsen.

-Hakob Manandyan received his primary education at the Karapetyan School in his hometown.
-From 1883 to 1893, he continued his education at the First Gymnasium of Tiflis, where he was one of the best students.
-Then, aiming for higher education, he went to Germany and studied at the Faculty of Philosophy of the University of Jena, while simultaneously attending Oriental and Linguistic courses in Leipzig and Strasbourg (1893-1897).
-His teachers were prominent orientalists and linguists of the time, such as Heinrich Hübschmann, Berthold Delbrück, Eduard Sievers, Otto Schrader, Karl Brugmann and other scientists.
-Some of these scholars represented the prevailing trend in comparative linguistics of that era – Neogrammarian hypothesis.
-The German scientific approach, adopted during his student years, later influenced Manandyan's work.
+Manandyan received his primary education at the Karapetyan School in his hometown of Akhaltsikhe.
+From 1883 to 1893, he continued his education at the First Gymnasium of Tiflis.
+He then went to Germany and studied Philosophy at the University of Jena, whilst simultaneously attending Oriental and Linguistic courses in Leipzig and Strasbourg (1893–1897).
+His teachers were prominent orientalists and linguists of the time, including Heinrich Hübschmann, Berthold Delbrück, Eduard Sievers, Otto Schrader, and Karl Brugmann.
+Some of these scholars represented the trend in comparative linguistics of that era, which later influenced Manandyan's work.

-Throughout his educational years, H. Manandyan extensively studied the works of ancient and contemporary authors.
-His writings on the works of Aristotle, F. Bacon, Sh.
-Montesquieu, J. Rousseau, I. Kant, Hegel, Ch.
-Darwin, and others’ works during his student years are of great interest.
+Throughout his educational years, Manandyan extensively studied the works of ancient and contemporary authors.
+He wrote about Aristotle, Francis Bacon, Montesquieu, Jean-Jacques Rousseau, Immanuel Kant, Hegel, and Charles Darwin.

-In the summer of 1897 H. Manandyan completed the graduation program of the university by defending his dissertation in Jena, which had a philological bent and was dedicated to the study of Movses Kaghankatvatsi's "The History of the World of Aghvank".
-With the defense of this topic, he got the degree of Doctor of Philosophy^{[3]}.
-His official opponents were B. Delbrück and H. Gelzer, whose recommendations led to the publication of Manandyan's work in Leipzig the same year.
+In the summer of 1897, Manandyan completed his studies at the university by defending his dissertation in Jena, which had a philological bent and was dedicated to the study of Movses Kaghankatvatsi's "The History of the World of Aghvank".
+His thesis judges were Berthold Delbrück and Heinrich Gelzer, whose recommendations led to the publication of Manandyan's work in Leipzig the same year.

-To deepen the knowledge he gained in Germany, Manandyan decided to also graduate from the Faculty of Oriental Languages at Saint Petersburg University.
-In 1898, he took exams externally in Persian Philology, Language, and History, and received a first-class diploma.
-To study at the aforementioned universities, H. Manandyan, like other renowned Armenian scientists, received a scholarship from philanthropist Alexander Mantashyan.
+Manandyan also graduated from the Faculty of Oriental Languages at Saint Petersburg University in Russia in 1898.
+Manandyan took exams externally in Persian Philology, Language, and History, and received a first-class diploma.
+To study at the aforementioned universities, Manandyan received a scholarship from philanthropist Alexander Mantashyan, which allowed him to obtain a broad education and master multiple ancient and modern languages alike, including Russian, German, French, English, Greek, Latin, Persian, Sanskrit, as well as Assyrian, Parthian, Hebrew, Ancient Greek, and Classical Armenian.

-Thus, H. Manandyan received a broad and thorough education and mastered numerous ancient and modern languages, including Russian, German, French, English, Greek, Ancient Greek, Latin, Persian, Sanskrit, as well as Assyrian, Parthian, Hebrew, and of course, Grabar - Classical Armenian, which he valued above all.
+From 1898 to 1899, Manandyan spent time in London, Paris, Berlin, and Vienna to expand his scientific knowledge by visiting libraries and museums.

-From 1898 to 1899, Manandyan spent time in London, Paris, Berlin, and Vienna to enrich his scientific knowledge by visiting libraries and museums.
-Afterward, he returned to his homeland with his deep and multifaceted knowledge.
-The scientific field in Armenia was not yet developed at that time.
+Manandyan was the Head of Forest Management and was made a part of the nobility.